LearnersGuild/curriculum-app/modules/Posting-Data-To-The-Server-With-A-Form/README.md

 - Can create a form that does an HTTP `GET` request
 - Can create a form that does an HTTP `POST` request
 - Can describe the difference between HTTP query params and HTTP body params
-- Can describe the difference between a relative and absolute URL path
+- Can describe the difference between a relative and absolute HTTP URL path
 - Can describe an HTTP redirect

 ## Search Terms